Kulfi Recipe (Kulfi Ice Cream)

 Kulfi made with milk and cream

 But that was in the past, now you won’t find kulfiwallah knocking your door, since this has been commercialized in a big way and Kulfi is sold by popular brands in every grocery store & supermarket.
-Apart from ready to eat kulfis, there are also instant kulfi mix available in many flavors.
+Apart from these ready to eat treats, there are also instant mix available in many flavors.
 But all these commercial stuff are loaded with preservatives, colors and stabilizers.
 Moreover these don’t taste real!

 What is Kulfi?